 An amount below which identified misstatements are considered as being clearly trivial.

-We set the threshold at 5% of planning materiality and therefore report to the Board all uncorrected audit differences in excess of £15,000, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We set the threshold at 5% of planning materiality and therefore report to the Board all uncorrected audit differences in excess of £7,500, as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+Final triviality was calculated at £7,500.